OSummers/operations_portfolio/README.md

 *Able to manage own workload effectively.
 For example, at Fender, I’d provide weekly reports to commercial and operations teams across EMEA departments, such as open order fills and B stock lists of our products, resulting in meeting our 1,000+ weekly orders for dealers and direct consumers.*
 __________________________________________________
-B stock list to boost revenue to global partners to 45+ countries across Europe, Middle East and Africa
+<h4 align="center">B stock list to boost revenue to global partners to 45+ countries across Europe, Middle East and Africa</h4>

 > ![B Stock List](https://user-images.githubusercontent.com/111752059/189683018-579f21d3-c0d3-4819-8927-8392ecf095d6.png)

-Local stock for sales team in the UK and Ireland, creating daily reports that saw 14% increase in sales on a weekly basis
+<h4 align="center">Local stock for sales team in the UK and Ireland, creating daily reports that saw 14% increase in sales on a weekly basis</h4>

 > ![E Stock List](https://user-images.githubusercontent.com/111752059/189686626-f3d1594f-6c9a-45e0-83a3-8fbde878f56e.png)